hollasynth/scanner4/docs/README.md

  - Crossfade between the wave shapes of a VCO for voltage-controlled morphing, e.g. from sine to saw to triangle to square and back.
 [Like this](https://www.instagram.com/p/BirFW7LH1m0).
  - Crossfade between up to four audio sources under voltage control.
 [Like this](https://www.instagram.com/p/BjSySMzl3wC).
  - Voltage controlled CV mixing.
 The inputs and outputs are DC coupled so you can use the module to mix and morph between CV sources
  - Voltage controlled signal switching.
 By appying stepped CV to the scan input, e.g. from a sequencer, you can switch between signals rather than fading... if you get the CV set up just right!
+[Like this](https://www.instagram.com/p/B3zDKIghS05)
  - Audio Waveshaping.
 Patch fixed voltages or LFOs or whatever you like into the signal inputs.
 Send an audio rate 0-5V sawtooth into the scan CV.
 Use the mix output as am audio signal.
 [Like this](https://www.instagram.com/p/B0DVsC0BeaG).
 Or [like this](https://www.instagram.com/p/B0B6jHVB5n4).
 (Thanks, Loudest Warning!)

 ## How does it work?